MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Utility/ConvertFrom-Json.md

-This command uses the `Invoke-WebRequest` cmdlet to get JSON strings from a web service and then it uses the `ConvertFrom-Json` cmdlet to convert JSON content to objects that can be managed in Windows PowerShell.
+This command uses the `Invoke-WebRequest` cmdlet to get JSON strings from a web service and then it uses the `ConvertFrom-Json` cmdlet to convert JSON content to objects that can be managed in PowerShell.

 You can also use the Invoke-RestMethod cmdlet, which automatically converts JSON content to objects.